Skip to main content

 When a sales order involves a compliance firearm, you will see additional fields in the FastBound section:

-• is4473 — Set to True when the 4473 form has been completed and approved
+• 4473 Completed — Set to True when the 4473 form has been completed

 • NTN (NICS Transaction Number) — The background check reference number, recorded for audit trail